 Pool maintenance is essential to a safe pool experience.
 Improper cleaning can lead to contaminated and murky water, which can lead to illness or accidents.
 Defective pool equipment, like drains, pumps, ladders, slides, tiles, and pumps can also lead to injuries.

 While relaxing poolside with a beer can make for a relaxing afternoon, it can also lead to danger.
 With impaired judgment, coordination, and balance, a person can easily fall or make risky decisions, or they may not notice that someone else is in danger.

 Many parents put their children in floaties or other inflatable devices and think the kids will be safe in the water no matter what.
 However, these devices can give kids a false sense of security in the water, plus make parents less observant.
 Even if a child has a floatation device, it’s important to watch them in case the device is defective, or the child finds a way to take it off.

 Regular supervision is important, but so is preventing people from getting in the pool when no one is around.
 Pool fences help prevent people (and especially children) from getting into a pool without permission.
 Arizona law requires pool owners to have some form of barrier around their pools.

-While people often associate water accidents with small children, even adults are at a great risk for injury and death when around water.
-When your accident is the result of someone else’s negligent behavior, you need the help of a skilled Phoenix personal injury attorney to help you receive the proper compensation.
+While people often associate water accidents with small children, even adults are at great risk for injury and death when around water.
+When your accident is the result of someone else’s negligent behavior, you need the help of a skilled attorney to help you receive the proper compensation.